Evidence of superfluidity in a dipolar supersolid from non-classical rotational inertia

 The scissors mode is excited by changing suddenly the direction of the eigenaxes of the harmonic trap \cite{29}.
-This results in a sinusoidal oscillation of the angle $\theta$, with frequency $\omega_{sc}$.
-We choose to rotate the system in the ($x,y$) plane, perpendicular to the direction of the dipoles, to have the dipolar interaction potential independent from $\theta$~\cite{31,32}.
+This results in a sinusoidal oscillation with frequency $\omega_{sc}$ of the angle $\theta$ between the long axis of the system and the corresponding trap axis.
+We choose to rotate the system in the ($x,y$) plane, perpendicular to the direction of the dipoles, in order for the dipolar interaction potential to be independent of $\theta$~\cite{31,32}.

-In analogy with the torsion oscillators employed with helium, the oscillation frequency can be directly related to the moment of inertia of the superfluid through:
+The oscillation frequency can be directly related to the moment of inertia of the superfluid through:

 where $\alpha=(\omega_y^2-\omega_x^2 )/(\omega_x^2+\omega_y^2)$ and $\beta=\langle x^2-y^2\rangle/\langle x^2+y^2\rangle$ are geometrical factors measuring the deviation from cylindrical symmetry of the trap and of the density distribution, respectively~\cite{24,28}.
-While $\alpha$ can be measured experimentally, $\beta$ needs to be calculated theoretically~\cite{29}.
+Whereas $\alpha$ can be measured experimentally, $\beta$ needs to be calculated theoretically~\cite{29}.
 For non-dipolar BECs in the Thomas-Fermi regime, one has the simplification $\beta=\alpha$~\cite{25}.
-For dipolar systems, the density deformation changes instead with the interaction parameter due to magnetostriction, $\beta=\beta(\epsilon_{dd})\neq\alpha$~\cite{31}.
-If the oscillation amplitude is small, the density deformation $\beta$ stays constant during the motion~\cite{24}.
+For dipolar systems, the density deformation changes instead with the interaction parameter owing to magnetostriction, $\beta=\beta(\epsilon_{dd})\neq\alpha$~\cite{31}.
+If the oscillation amplitude is much smaller than $\beta$, the density deformation stays constant during the motion~\cite{24}.

-We can now connect the moment of inertia to a superfluid fraction, which we define specifically for our system in analogy with Leggett’s definition, taking into account its non-cylindrical geometry:
+We can now connect the moment of inertia to a superfluid fraction, which we define specifically for our system in analogy with Leggett’s definition, taking into account our non-cylindrical geometry:

 It is easy to see that this definition coincides with Leggett’s one in the cylindrical case, $\beta=0$.
 It also coincides with the known results for a superfluid with elliptical geometry, $I=\beta^2 I_c$~\cite{0,24, 33}.
-The presence of a residual moment of inertia in the BEC, despite $f_s=1$, derives from the peculiar velocity distribution, which is well different from the one in a cylindrical geometry~\cite{24,25}.
-Finally, by combining eq.~(\ref{eq1}) and eq.~(\ref{eq2}) one can directly relate such superfluid fraction to the trap and scissors frequencies and to the deformation:
+The presence of a residual moment of inertia in the BEC, despite $f_s=1$ at $T=0$, derives from a peculiar velocity distribution, which is very different from the one in a cylindrical geometry~\cite{24,25}.
+Finally, by combining Eqs.~(\ref{eq1}) and eq.~(\ref{eq2}) one can directly relate the superfluid fraction to the trap and scissors frequencies and to the deformation: